 Before the BHF initiative, there weren’t any restored artifacts from the numerous ritual fireplaces found in the necropolis.
 The collected sherds, covered with ash and sand were kept in the stores of the Museum of Archaeology – Sozopol for decades.
 The conservation and restoration project brought to light masterpieces of the Ancient Greek art and provided valuable information about the funeral and post-funeral cult practices and rituals of the population of Apollonia Pontica.
 In 2010, during the Annual Exhibition of the Bulgarian Archaeological Institute, eight of them were displayed for first time at the National Archaeological Museum in Sofia, Bulgaria.

 More about the site: Apollonia Pontica is one of the earliest Greek colonies on the western Black Sea Coast.
 It was established by Miletians at the end of the 7th century BCE.
 The town became an autonomous and strong democratic polis and important trade center between Ancient Greece and Thrace.
-Thank to its strong navy and naturally protected harbors, Apollonia kept control of southern part of the major merchant road along the western Black Sea Coast, called Via Pontica, for several centuries.
+Thank to its strong navy and naturally protected harbors, Apollonia kept control of the southern part of the major merchant road along the western Black Sea Coast, called Via Pontica, for several centuries.
 The city preserved its independence during the campaigns of Philip II of Macedon (342-339 BCE) and Alexander the Great (335 BCE) but in 72 BCE was conquered, pillaged and burned by the Roman legions of Marcus Lucullus.
 It succeeded in restoring its former glory and was known in the Roman world as Apollonia Magna (Great Apollonia).
 Following the Christian mainstream tradition, its name was changed to Sozopol (Town of Salvation) in 4th century CE.
-Sozopol survived the period of the Great Migration of People (4-7 century CE) and during the Middle Ages was often casus belli for Byzantine-Bulgarian conflicts and changed its lords on regular basis.
+Sozopol survived the period of the Great Migration (4-7 century CE) and during the Middle Ages was often casus belli for Byzantine-Bulgarian conflicts and changed its lords on regular basis.
 Ottomans conquered it in 15th century.
-In 1878 it was ceded to liberated Bulgarian principality.
+In 1878 it was ceded to the liberated Bulgarian principality.